 ArchEcology offers practical, cost-effective solutions for your green building project

 Founded in 2006 by Nancy Henderson AIA, ArchEcology, LLC integrates practical, cost effective sustainable strategies from a variety of green building programs into new construction and existing building projects.
 Our staff is responsible for the successful certification of more than 50 LEED projects totaling over 4 million SF and ranging from multifamily housing and industrial buildings to commercial tenant improvements.
-ArchEcology is the only recognized Proven ProviderTM for the LEED Building Design and Construction rating system in the Pacific Northwest.
+ArchEcology is one of the few recognized Proven ProvidersTM for the LEED Building Design and Construction rating system in the Pacific Northwest.

 LEED consulting and documentation